lanceshields69/lanceshields69/README.md

 # Lance Shields — Design Leader & Builder

 Design director and principal designer with 20+ years at Walmart, Adobe, and UX agency co-founder.
-I build with Claude Code, Cursor, and V0.dev to stay close to close the distance between thinking and shipping, and to understand what I'm asking for when I lead teams that build.
+I design AI products — multimodal shopping experiences, generative creative tools, AI agents — and I build with AI.
+Claude Code, Cursor, and V0.dev are how I stay close to the work I lead and honest about what's actually possible.

 ---